flow

 Here's an example of a simple graph.
 The two producers nodes could be capturing data from some hardware or be generating a steady stream of data on their own.
 The transformer node processes the data coming in from both producers.
 The transformer's output data finally goes to a consumer node.

-Should we need to monitor the data coming in from producer 2, we can tee it to another consumer node.
+, we can tee it to another consumer node.
 This new consumer node could save all the data it receives to a file or log it in real-time without preserving it.
 The tee transformer node is an example of a concrete node that duplicates incoming data to all its outputs.
 It is provided in the framework and can be found in the flow::samples::generic namespace.

 This implementation: